-Adroit Synthesis modules are downloadable software components in Cherry Audio’s Voltage Modular – a virtual modular synthesizer system that works as a plugin or standalone on both Windows and Apple Mac computers.
+Adroit Synthesis modules are downloadable software components in Cherry Audio’s Voltage Modular – a virtual modular synthesizer system that works as a plug-in or standalone program on both Windows and Mac computers.

-If you are new to modular synthesis you can download the Nucleus package for free and try it out to see what all the fuss is about.
-All you need is a couple of days’ spare time to explore and become addicted!
+If you are new to modular synthesis you can download the Cherry Audio Nucleus package for free and see what all the fuss is about.
+All you need is a little spare time to explore.
+Warning: you may become addicted!

 Once you are familiar with the basics of Voltage Modular you can download Adroit Synthesis modules from the Cherry Audio Store and use them at no cost for a demo period to evaluate their potential.

 N-Step is a sophisticated extendable step sequencer designed for live performance and generative music applications.

 The Granular Synth is an advanced granular synthesizer that fully integrates into the Voltage Modular system but can also be used as an instrument in its own right.

 The Granular Synth bundle consists of the main Granular Synth module, three modules borrowed from LSSP XL that handle chord and scale information (Chord, Chord Memory and 8 to 1 Poly Switch) along with GS MIDI X a module designed with keyboard players in mind and GS Multiplex a module that offers multi-timbral layering tools and forms an ideal bridge between the Granular Synth and the N-Step Sequencer.